Inflect logo

 Muriaé functions as a regional connectivity point for eastern Minas Gerais, providing necessary access for local enterprises.
 As of September 2025, the digital landscape focuses on local distribution and backhaul to larger transit centers.

 Direct Cloud On-Ramps: 0, enabling access to 0 cloud regions.
-No direct on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure are physically located in Muriaé as of September 2025.
-Access to these services is managed through private transport or wavelength services connecting to Rio de Janeiro or São Paulo.
+There are no physical on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure in Muriaé as of September 2025.
+Local operators typically use wavelength services or private transport to reach the nearest major cloud clusters in Rio de Janeiro.

 Power Analysis